MarieGribouval/M2-DeepLearning/README.md

 ![](https://github.com/TilkeyYANG/M2-DeepLearning/raw/master/imgs/rgb2layers.jpg)

 It is worth noting that since we set Early Stopping of 20 Epochs and only save the optimal model (Loss of Validation is the smallest).
-In that case, we actually used the model stored in the sixth Epoch during the test phase, instead of the model after "overfitting".
+In that case, **we actually used the model stored in the 6th Epoch during the test phase, instead of the model after "overfitting".**

-With the same method (checkpoint + earlystopping), we obtained the following results:
+With the same method (**checkpoint + earlystopping**), we obtained the following results:

 ![](https://github.com/TilkeyYANG/M2-DeepLearning/raw/master/imgs/accuracy.jpg)